PNEUMONIA SYMPTOMS?

 Source: Blood

-• What it’s testing for: Antibodies to the Histoplasma
+- What it’s testing for (part of the immune response): Antibodies to Histoplasma

-• Will sometimes turn positive with previous infections that are no longer active
+- Will often turn positive with previous infections that are no longer active

 Complement fixation (CF)